Cooksister | Food, Travel, Photography

 In the summer I often throw together some variation of this salad.
 I tend to play a bit fast and loose with the ingredients, but I always have olives, anchovies and tuna in mine.
 I usually needed to bulk up the salad a little and make it more filling (Nick is a growing lad and needs his calories!!), so I add some boiled and halved new potatoes, and in a pinch I have been known to substitute broccoli florets for the green beans.
 Ideally, the ingredients look something like this:

-Lettuce, new potatoes (boiled and halved), 1 tin of tuna chunks, olives, anchovies, halved cherry tomatoes, green beans (chopped and blanched) and onion rings all tossed in a large bowl together with a wholegrain mustard vinaigrette, with maybe some crusty bread for mopping up.
+Make a dressing using the final three ingredients, then toss all the other ingredients into a large bowl together, add the dressing, mix and serve, with maybe some crusty bread for mopping up.
 Quick, easy and delicious – and a perfect way to bring back happy memories for me!

 Never miss a Cooksister post